RedisVentures/azure-openai-redis-deployment/README.md

 Use `terraform.tfvars` to override default resource name prefix and container image to deploy with the webapp.
 You might need to override at least the app prefix to make sure it does not conflict with other instances deployed already.

-TODO: introduce account-local random addon to endpoints, so the same defaults can be used on multiple subscriptions.
+TODO: introduce account-local random addon to endpoint names, so the same defaults can be used on multiple subscriptions.

 ## Pererequisites and Limitations